annaweronica/european-news-service/README.md

     ![no-image available](/assets/images/no-image-available.png)

-10. As a user I want to see a broken image icon if the image is availe but no displayed.
+10. As a user I want to see a broken image icon if the image is available but no displayed.

     ![available image but not displayed](/assets/images/image-not-displayed.png)